FAQ Granthi, Gyani, Sikh Priest in Mexico, North America …

 Will the resort know how to set up a Gurdwara like setting?

-Many Destination Wedding Resorts are familiar with setting up weddings, but a handful have first-hand experience planning Sikh Weddings.
+Many Destination Wedding Resorts are familiar with setting up Hindu weddings, but a handful has first-hand experience planning Sikh Weddings.
 They may be familiar with Indian or Asian weddings but Sikh Weddings are very different.

-Is the Sikh priest well versed in the Sikh Tradition and how much Destination Wedding experience does he have?
+Is the Granthi, Gyani well versed in the Sikh Tradition and how much Destination Wedding experience does he have?

 Dr. Singh was born into the Sikh Faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat at various Sikh ceremonies around the globe.
 He was baptised at the age of 16 at Anandpur Sahib, India and has sung Kirtan in all the 5 major Takhats (Sikh Shrines), while his partner Leela has been educated and trained as a professional soprano, and in devotional Indian Music, and has been passionately singing heartfelt Kirtan with him for the past 22 years.

-Why should I use the services of a Destination Sikh Wedding Priest versus bringing my own relatives to conduct the ceremony?
+Why should I use the services of a Destination Granthi, Gyani, Sikh Priest in Mexico versus bringing my own relatives to conduct the ceremony?

-Is my Sikh Priest reliable and has he done enough Destination Weddings regularly to make the whole process professional and easy?
+Is my Sikh Priest, Granthi reliable and has he done enough Destination Weddings regularly to make the whole process professional and easy?

 Your priest travels regularly to locations around the globe.
 This is his (their) sole profession and calling.
 Rest assured you will have a non-stressed, respectful and tradition based ceremony.